monatis/clip.cpp/README.md

 python convert_hf_to_ggml.py CLIP-ViT-B-32-laion2B-s34B-b79K 1
 ```

-The output `ggml-model-f16.bin` file is in the same directory.
+The output `ggml-model-f16.bin` file is in the model directory specified in the command above.

 ## Building
 ```shell